mildred/clearseam/README.md

 Clearseam directives
 ====================

-Directives were meant to be compatible with pure.js (or is that weld).
+Directives were meant to be compatible with pure.js.
 We could not reuse code because we support VDOM instead of browser DOM.

-TODO
+Until we document things, please look at the pure.js documentation